-COMMENT: The spreads for both the U.S. and Canadian 10-year to 2-year yields moved up this past week, 5 basis points and 6 basis points respectively.
-They rose from 0.21x to 0.26x for U.S. Treasury spreads and from 0.18x to 0.24x for Canadian spreads.
-On Tuesday, the U.S. 10-year yield, for the second time this year, rose above the 3.00% mark, which was deemed to be a cautionary level by many pundits.
-However, at a Friday level of 3.07%, it seems that the equity market has been able to take the plus-3.00% level in stride.
-Nevertheless, it is clear that rates are rising.
-With inflation also becoming more buoyant, albeit only slightly, there is reason to begin being more cautious towards the equity market.
-The ten-year bull may not be over yet in the United States in light of the continuing strong corporate earnings performance and the strong economic performance by many indicators, but becoming more defensive in one's equity portfolio might be advisable.
+COMMENT: The spreads for both the U.S. and Canadian 10-year to 2-year yields each moved down two basis points this past week.
+These levels are far from the 0.00x benchmark that warns of a possible recession.
+They fell from 0.26x to 0.24x for U.S. Treasury spreads and from 0.24x to 0.22x for Canadian spreads.
+The U.S. 10-year yield, at 3.05%, remained above the cautionary 3.00% mark.
+So, this past week, rates and the spread cooled off a bit after the previous week's meaningful rise.
+With just three months remaining, there is no evidence to suggest that there is a need to fear a recession starting in 2018, particularly with continuing strong corporate earnings performance and strong economic performance by many indicators.
+The ten-year bull may not be over yet in the United States, but starting to become more defensive in one's equity portfolio might be advisable.

-- The ratio of 10-year U.S. Treasury yields to 2-year U.S. Treasury yields on Friday, September 21 stood at 0.26x up from 0.21x a week ago.
+- The ratio of 10-year U.S. Treasury yields to 2-year U.S. Treasury yields on Friday, September 28 stood at 0.24x down from 0.26x a week ago.
 On June 1, the spread was 0.42x and, at the end of 2017, it was 0.51x. - From June 1 until September 1, the 10-year U.S. Treasuries yield moved basically sideways.
-Since September 1, the yield has been rising, from 2.86% to the current 3.07%.
-The 2-year yield has been rising since June 1, from 2.47% to 2.81%. - In Canada, the spread on Friday, September 21 was 0.24x up from 0.18x a week ago.
+Since September 1, the yield has been rising, from 2.86% to the current 3.05%.
+The 2-year yield has been rising since June 1, from 2.47% to 2.81%. - In Canada, the spread on Friday, September 28 was 0.22x down from 0.24x a week ago.
 On June 1, it was 0.43x, and was 0.34x at year-end 2017. - Canadian rates have been slightly more erratic since June 1 but have not risen overall as much as in the USA.
-10-year Canadas are up from 2.33% to the current 2.42%.
-The 2-year yield has been rising slowly since June 1, from 1.90% to the current 2.18%. - For 2018, the yield curve in both the USA and Canada has been declining, until September.
-Since then, it has been rising slightly. - A declining spread that approaches 0.00x or that actually goes negative (or inverts) signifies slowing economic growth and, even, the likelihood of a recession.
+10-year Canadas are up from 2.33% to the current 2.41%.
+The 2-year yield has been rising slowly since June 1, from 1.90% to the current 2.19%. - For 2018, the yield curve in both the USA and Canada has been declining, until September.
+Since then, it has been rising slightly.
+This past week it dipped in Canada. - A declining spread that approaches 0.00x or that actually goes negative (or inverts) signifies slowing economic growth and, even, the likelihood of a recession. - A recession usually occurs a few months after the yield curve inverts (see the long-term chart on page 5).

-- A recession usually occurs a few months after the yield curve inverts (see the long-term chart on page 5). - Sometimes, a negative yield curve gives a false positive (again, see the long-term chart). - A negative or inverted yield curve indicates that long-term debt instruments have a lower yield than short-term debt instruments, given that these debt instruments are of the same or similar credit quality. - Historically, inversions of the yield curve have preceded many U.S. recessions.
+- Sometimes, a negative yield curve gives a false positive (again, see the long-term chart). - A negative or inverted yield curve indicates that long-term debt instruments have a lower yield than short-term debt instruments, given that these debt instruments are of the same or similar credit quality. - Historically, inversions of the yield curve have preceded many U.S. recessions.
 Thus, the yield curve is considered an important barometer for predicting turning points in the business cycle.